zentralwerkstatt/wcf2vec/README.md

 Clone this repository.
 Open [`run_CPU.sh`](docker/run_CPU.sh) or [`run_GPU.sh`](docker/run_GPU.sh) in a plain text editor of your choice and replace `YOUR PASSWORD HERE` with a password of your choice.
 Run either `run_GPU.sh` or `run_CPU.sh` for an environment with or without NVIDIA GPU support.
 NVIDIA support with Docker currently only works under Linux.

+## Embedding projector

+The notebook interfaces with TensorBoard for the visualization of the produced word embeddings.
+To start it, run `tensorboard --logdir=projector --port=6006` from within the repository directory.

 ![](word_embeddings.png)

 *Word embeddings trained with our method in TensorFlow’s embedding projector.*